jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

     ## $ gender            <chr> "Male", "Male", "Female", "Male", "Male", "Female", …
     ## $ birthyear         <dbl> 1987, 1998, 1991, 1990, 1987, 1994, 1991, 1995, 1993…

-All data sets consist of twelve columns, all the columns from all the dataeets are the same, but we see that only the Q2 that contains different column names, which does not allow us to join them.
+All data sets consist of twelve columns and all the columns from all the datasets are the same, but we see that only the Q2 that contains different column names, which does not allow us to join them.
 Q2 dataset has column names with spaces and capital letters.
 We need to perform `clean_names` function from `janitor` package to transform the column names.

 ``` r
 library(janitor)                          #loading janitor package to perform rename_with function